 See also The Long Trail for connections to Buckboard Drive and Cider Mill Pond.

 The Old Haul Road (0.5 miles long) was once part of a gravel road network providing access between Tadmuck Road and Chamberlain Road.
 Gravel roads in the general area appear on all six editions of the U.S. Geological Survey topographic maps of Westford published from 1941 to 1987, servicing sand and gravel pits that once operated here.
 No longer intended for vehicles, the road now provides a wide, easy walk between Buckboard Drive and Dana Drive.
-From Buckboard Drive, the old road begins between houses 37 and 39; shortly before some big boulders blocking vehicular access, the Tadmuck Divide Trail leaves left into the woods behind a stone wall.
+From Buckboard Drive, the old road begins between houses 37 and 39.
+Shortly before some big boulders, which block vehicular access, the Tadmuck Divide Trail winds left into the woods behind a stone wall.
 The Old Haul Road crosses Dana Drive and extends a short distance up the hill to Tadmuck Road, where the old road’s entrance is still visible.

 LocationYou can enter from Tadmuck Road, Dana Drive, or Buckboard Drive, as shown on the accompanying map.